g-bvr/html-logger/README.md

-A more convenient way to build a gitbeaver release with multiple plugins (based on a tabular selection) is provided by the E. Breuninger GmbH & Co. in the public repository [e-breuninger/git-beaver](https://github.com/e-breuninger/git-beaver).
+A more convenient way to build a gitbeaver release with multiple plugins (based on a tabular selection) is provided by E. Breuninger GmbH & Co. in the public repository [e-breuninger/git-beaver](https://github.com/e-breuninger/git-beaver).

 ## Documentation of defined commands